On this page

 1. Are Seal and White Shetland Sheepdogs rare?

-Yes, this color variation is less common than the standard sable or blue merle Shelties.
+Yes, this color pattern is less prominent than the regular sable, blue merle Shelties.

 2. Do Seal and White Shetland Sheepdogs bark a lot?

-Yes, they are naturally vocal and alert dogs.
-Training can help manage excessive barking.
+Yes, they are naturally very vocal and alert dogs.
+Excessive barking can also be trained.

 3. Are Seal and White Shetland Sheepdogs good for first-time owners?

-Yes, but they require consistent training, socialization, and grooming upkeep.
+Yes, but they need regular training, socialization and grooming maintenance.

 4. How long do Seal and White Shetland Sheepdogs live?